Get PulmCCM’s Weekly Email Update

 Stay up-to-date in pulmonary and critical care.
 No spam.

 Heparin-induced thrombocytopenia (HIT) is a dangerous complication of heparin exposure.
 In HIT, the body creates an autoantibody against the complex of platelet factor 4 bound to heparin.
-The anti-PF4 autoantibodies can activate platelets and cause life- and limb-threatening clots in arteries and veins.
+The anti-PF4 autoantibodies can activate platelets and cause life- and limb-threatening thrombosis in arteries and veins.

-Thrombocytopenia results in up to 5% of patients exposed to heparin, and most often this is not clinical HIT: no antibodies are formed, the platelet drop is mild (about 100,000/μl) and is of no clinical consequence.
+Thrombocytopenia results in up to 5% of patients exposed to heparin, and most often this is not clinical heparin-induced thrombocytopenia: no antibodies are formed, the platelet drop is mild (about 100,000/μl) and is of no clinical consequence.
 In these cases, heparin may be continued safely, and platelets often return to normal despite ongoing heparin use.

 Some experts have proposed a classification of heparin-induced thrombocytopenia into two types, the life-threatening syndrome being "type II" and the benign being "type I." This scheme may be ill-advised as it encourages conflation and confusion between two profoundly different clinical syndromes, one of which can be lethal.
 For the remainder of this review, HIT refers to the potentially life-threatening thrombogenic complication of heparin exposure.